nataliehman/personal-website-Feb2022-fernfolio-11ty/projects/exploring-sound-in-user-experience-design.md

 ---
-title: Exploring sound in user experience design for Brand Week Istanbul
+title: Researching sound in user experience design for Brand Week Istanbul
 metaDescription: A research project about sound and its relevance in user experience design.
 The findings were presented at Brand Week Istanbul, Berlin Design Week, Istanbul Bilgi University and UX Playground.
 summary:
 client: Kapital Media UK